Academic Credit for Internships

 • name, title, and complete contact information for your internship site supervisor

-Please note your internship cannot be reviewed for approval if we do not have both the Student Course Request Form and your Internship Confirmation Letter.
-Any delays in receiving this information may mean you will not be able to register for the course.
+Please note: Your internship cannot be reviewed for approval if we do not have the Student Course Request Form and your Internship Confirmation Letter.
+Any delays in receiving this information may mean you cannot register for the course.

-The course instructor will be in touch with you to let you know if your internship is approved for academic credit.
-If you have questions or would like to check on the status of your application, you may call the Career Enrichment Network at 814-865-1070.
+The course instructor will contact you to tell you if your internship is approved for academic credit.
+If you have questions or want to check on the status of your application, you may call the Career Enrichment Network at 814-865-1070.
 If your assignment is approved, the Career Enrichment Network staff will register you for the course for the number of credits approved.

 We hope you found your internship through Nittany Lion Careers.
 However, if you did not and have not accessed your account, please log in, upload a draft of your résumé, and record your internship in your account.